 Melatonin: This is a naturally occurring substance -- it's the compound that triggers our sleep patterns, and it's as natural as eating.
 The level of melatonin in our bodies declines as we age; this is why older folks often sleep less as they advance in years.

 As it is a gentle approach, melatonin doesn't seem to work for everyone.
 One Olympic doctor I know, who counsels athletes on beating jet lag, advises that you begin taking melatonin three days before you travel.
 Your number of winks may vary.

-Dramamine: This motion sickness remedy is a pretty common over-the-counter drug, but beware; it will knock you out, and the advice not to operate heavy machinery (like, say, a car) is to be heeded.
+Dramamine: This motion sickness remedy is a pretty common over-the-counter drug, but beware; it will make you very drowsy, and the advice not to operate heavy machinery (like, say, a car) is to be heeded.
 If you are on a shorter flight or need to be alert when you wake up, you may want to avoid this one.

 For more ideas, see Medications for Travel.

-Save yourself the $4 - $5 and catch some more winks by passing on the airline's headphones.
+Save yourself the five bucks and catch some more winks by passing on the airline's headphones.
 TV and movies can keep you up the entire flight.
 On one transatlantic flight a few years back, I sat awake until three in the morning watching "Man in the Moon"; I laughed out loud and definitely enjoyed myself, but the next day in Europe, I yearned deeply for the two hours of sleep I lost to Jim Carrey's depictions of Andy Kaufman and Tony Clifton.

 On the other hand, listening to soothing music can help tune out distractions and lull you into a peaceful sleep.
 For best results, try Bose's popular noise-canceling headphones; they're pricey, but they're the best product on the market for frequent fliers looking to escape engine noise and other in-flight distractions.
 (Ear plugs are a less effective but much cheaper alternative.)